unik-name/docs.unikname.network/docs/uns-network-security/README.md

 ### Unlisted protection

-@unik-names are unlisted by default.
+@uniknames are unlisted by default.

-The registry of non-fungible @unik-name tokens consists of obfuscated strings.
+The registry of non-fungible @unikname tokens consists of obfuscated strings.
 With this technology, it’s not possible to determine names recorded into the registry.
 Very-slow-hash functions is used to prevent “rainbow-table” attacks.

 ### Reverse lookup protection

 The registry is protected against reverse lookup.
-It is not possible to find a @unik-name from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain @unik names nor any reference to it, and because the user’s registry is stored off-chain.
+It is not possible to find a @unikname from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain @unik names nor any reference to it, and because the user’s registry is stored off-chain.

 The key field of the database containing values is composed of obfuscated unik-addresses.
 This key is also protected against “rainbow-table” attacks. (see Unlisted Protection here above).